Charge density waves in graphite; towards the magnetic ultra-quantum limit

 Figure \ref{fig:FigureCG} shows the in-plane resistance of the graphite crystal for fields up to 60 T and temperatures below 10 K. The in-plane resistance first increases steeply, superimposed by Shubnikov-de Haas oscillations, and saturates above 15 T due to the presence of a closed Fermi surface \cite{Brandt75,Sugihara78,Iye82,Halperin87}.
-At lowest temperatures a step is observed in the in-plane resistance at around 30 T, followed by a steep increase of the resistance, reaching its maximum value at 48 T before it drops down to below its initial value at around 53 T. This behavior has already been reported for Kish and highly-oriented pyrolytic graphite and has been attributed to the formation of a CDW state \cite{Iye82,Yaguchi93,Uji98,Yaguchi09,Fauque13}.
+At lowest temperatures a step is observed in the in-plane resistance at around 30 T, followed by a steep increase of the resistance, reaching its maximum value at 48 T before it drops down to below its initial value at around 53 T. This behavior has already been reported for Kish and highly-oriented pyrolytic graphite and has been attributed to the formation of a DW state \cite{Iye82,Yaguchi93,Uji98,Yaguchi09,Fauque13}.
 Similar features can also be identified in the out-of-plane transport \cite{SOM,Fauque13}.

 In order to highlight the signatures of the transitions in our sample, the magnetic field derivatives of the in-plane magnetoresistance were calculated (see Fig. \ref{fig:FigureCG}).
 Here the transitions appear as maxima and minima.
 We denote the observed maxima as $\alpha$, $\beta$, and $\gamma$, in ascending order of their transition fields, and the corresponding minima as $\alpha'$ and $\beta'$.
-The resolution of the two features $\alpha'$ and $\beta'$ is the first key new observation, and is also seen in the out-of-plane transport \cite{SOM}.
+The resolution of the two features $\alpha'$ and $\beta'$ is the first key new observation, and we also observe it in the out-of-plane transport \cite{SOM}.
 The $\beta'$ transition develops below 6 K alongside the $\alpha'$ transition.
 In addition we identify a new weaker feature, labelled $\gamma$, at $47.1\pm0.1$~T, which is resolved below 3 K and represents the onset of another resistance increase.
-The temperature dependence of these transitions is shown in the phase diagram of Fig. \ref{fig:Figure3}. \cite{transitions}
+The temperature dependence of these transitions is shown in Fig. \ref{fig:Figure3} \cite{SOM}.